 Welcome to Macworld's iPad Pro 9.7in review for the UK.
 If you'd prefer a larger-screen tablet, read our iPad Pro 12.9in review.

-Apple unveiled a new mid-size iPad at its 'Let us loop you in' March press event, as we expected, but what we didn't expect was for this to be an iPad Pro.
+Apple unveiled a new mid-size iPad at its 'Let us loop you in' March press event, as expected, but what we didn't expect was for this to be an iPad Pro.
 Rather than calling this the iPad Air 3, which it logically and visually appears to be, Apple is presenting it as a shrunk-down version of the 12.9in iPad Pro - and thereby attempting to position the new 9.7-inch iPad Pro as a work device suitable for replacing a laptop, and targeted particularly at designers and illustrators on the go.

 This is a general review of the iPad Pro 9.7in, but many of its prospective buyers will be digital artists, illustrators and designers keen to make the most of its compatibility with the Apple Pencil.
-If that includes you, then also take a look at the more design-focused review by our colleagues at Digital Arts.
+If that includes you, take a look at the design-focused review by our colleagues at Digital Arts.

 iPad Pro 9.7in review: Summary of review

 Design: Physically the iPad Pro 9.7 is a close match to the iPad Air 2: weight and dimensions are identical, as is the general design (which remains sumptuous, of course).
 You now get four speakers - two at the top, two at the bottom - and the bottom speakers are spaced slightly further apart.
 This results in a much fuller, richer sound - not exactly surround sound, but a far more immersive audio experience than we've come to expect from a tablet.
 Read more about the iPad Pro 9.7in's design